You hate Windows 8, don’t you? You’ve never used it, you haven’t even seen it in action (other than via a few YouTube videos) but you hate it.

 I’ve been running Windows 8 for several months now in its various pre-release versions and I can tell you right here, right now, that it really isn’t all that bad.
+Just check out our Windows 8 guide to see how many cool, new features there are.
 In fact, I’d even go so far as to say that once you start using it, it’s almost indistinguishable from Windows 7.
 Almost.

 So, what on earth am I talking about?

 Whether your computer is equipped with an SSD or a traditional mechanical hard drive, Windows 8 boots remarkably quickly.
 This means that you’re not hanging around waiting for POST screens and watching the progress bar – within a minute (often within 30 seconds) you should see the login screen.